Kaos

 But humans are becoming disillusioned with the Gods they once held so much faith in, believing (correctly) they have little care or interest in looking after them.
 And some of these mortals have a destiny connected to the Gods far greater than they could have ever imagined.

-Who stars in Kaos?
+Who stars in KAOS?

-Kaos boasts an all-star cast to bring these mythological legends to life.
+KAOS boasts an all-star cast to bring these mythological legends to life.

 Season one consists of: